designeng/pipedrive-api/client/assets/docs/markdown/container.md

 #Intercessors

-In order to have ability to interact with module API out of application controller, we should define `intercessors`.
+In order to have ability to interact with module API out of the application controller, we should define `intercessors`.
 Intercessors are listed in `registerIntercessors` facet and used to interact with module's sandbox in container's context.

 Shortly, intercessors are registered in application container functions for starting module one way or another.